Bikini Atoll: Shipwrecks

-Current habitable state
+21st century habitable condition

+Due to the nuclear weapon testing, the island was subjected to environmental testing in 1998 by the International Atomic Energy Agency.
+To validate previous surveys data collected, the agency tested air absorption rates and soil and food radionuclide concentrations.

-In 1998 an IAEA advisory group, formed in response to a request by the Government of the Marshall Islands for an independent international review of the radiological conditions at Bikini Atoll, recommended that Bikini Island should not be permanently resettled under the present radiological conditions.
+In 1998, an IAEA advisory group, formed in response to a request by the Government of the Marshall Islands for an independent international review of the radiological conditions on Bikini Atoll, recommended that Bikini Island should not be permanently resettled considering its radiological conditions.

 The potential to make the island habitable has substantially improved since then.
-A 2012 assessment from Lawrence Livermore National Laboratory found that caesium-137 levels are dropping considerably faster than anyone expected.
+A 2012 assessment from Lawrence Livermore National Laboratory found that cesium-137 levels were dropping considerably faster than expected.
 Terry Hamilton, scientific director of Lawrence Livermore National Laboratory's Marshall Islands Dose Assessment and Radioecology Program, reported that "Conditions have really changed on Bikini.
 They are improving at an accelerated rate.
 By using the combined option of removing soil and adding potassium, we can get very close to the 15 millirem standard.
 That has been true for roughly the past 10 years.
 So now is the time when the Bikinians, if they desired, could go back."

-As of 2013, about 4,880 Bikini people live on Kili and other Marshall Islands, and some have emigrated to the United States.
+As of 2013, about 4,880 descendants of the original Bikini people live on Kili and other Marshall Islands and some have immigrated to the United States.
 Bikini Island is currently visited by a few scientists and inhabited by 4–6 caretakers.